jeandesravines/flippi/README.md

 ### Environment

 This application was created for Raspberry 2 B+ on Raspbian and developed on macOS.
 It was tested on:
-- Raspbian (Production)
+- Raspbian 8.0 Jessie (Production)
 - macOS 10.12 (Development + Test)
 - Ubuntu 14.04 (Development + Test)
-- Debian (Test)
+- Ubuntu 12.04 (Test)

 ### Dependencies